manufac-analytics/unblock/README.md

 - Show contract interactions.
 - Calculate and display a risk score based on transaction count and interactions.

-The app uses modern libraries and tools such as:

-- TypeScript for type safety.
-- Mantine for UI components and theming.
-- React Query for data fetching and caching.
-- React Router for routing.
-- TanStack Table for table management and pagination.

 It also has support for:

 - TypeScript ✅